 We will ask you everything we need to know

 You do not have to have a prepared written document (that explains your research) when you submit a protocol for review.
 Just answer the questions the application asks, and then submit the application to the IRB.
 If you have a thesis, a grant proposal or other summary of your project, you may attach that as a supporting document in the Attachment section of eProtocol.
+To assist in preparing for an eProtocol submission Sample eProtocol Applications are available.

 The application can be lengthy and completing it can be time consuming, so be patient!
 Be prepared to spend a few hours on this.
 However, you do not have to write the entire application in one sitting.
 You can complete some sections and then save, exit the system and come back the next day.
 In other words, you do not have to start a new application every time you log into the e-protocol system.
 If your protocol requires a consent form(s), please follow the consent form templates provided.